Language Arts: Level 1

-Levels K, 1, and 2 have received raving reviews, but we continually strive to improve and update our products, and this year we are focusing on these levels.
+Levels K, 1, and 2 have received raving reviews, but we continually strive to improve and update our products, and we have recently focused on these levels.
 Changes in Levels K, 1, and 2 are major and are as follows:

-— In current editions, some lessons take half a day and some take several days.
-In the new editions, lessons will be organized into daily lessons.
+— In older editions, some lessons took half a day and some took several days.
+In the new editions, lessons are organized into daily lessons.
 Parents should not feel they have to complete exactly one lesson a day.
 Take time to explore, discuss, and really dig into learning, even if that means you do only half a lesson some days.
 Some may find they can do two lessons some or all days.
 However, organizing the content into daily lessons gives a general guide to the parent.
 If you complete one lesson a day, four days a week, you will finish the course in a year.
 Also, this new organization will prevent you from needing to jump around in the book.

 —Poetry memorization and spelling are incorporated right into the lessons, giving the courses less moving parts to complete each day (yes, this means you will no longer practice the spelling charts at the beginning of the courses.
 However, those charts will be in the appendix for those who would still like to practice the charts.)

-—The same spelling rules will be taught, but they will be taught differently with less dictation and more varied activities.
+—The same spelling rules are taught, but they are taught differently with less dictation and more varied activities.

 —Mini books are read twice rather than three times.
 Mini books are no longer used in Level 1.
 The books in the Level 1 reader have been modified (shortened, many words changed, etc.) and moved around (and some deleted) to better match the progression of the course.

-—The courses will include much more independent work, making it easier for parents to work with multiple children on different levels.
+—The courses now include much more independent work, making it easier for parents to work with multiple children on different levels.

-—The lessons will include more literature and reading without increasing lesson times, as reading a lot of high-quality material is one of the best ways to create strong writers, spellers, and editors
+—The lessons now include more literature and reading without increasing lesson times, as reading a lot of high-quality material is one of the best ways to create strong writers, spellers, and editors.

-—New illustrations will be added to the courses, and the inside of the courses are being improved visually (the covers will remain the same)
+—New illustrations have been added to the courses, and the inside of the courses have been improved visually (the covers have remained the same).

-–There will be other changes, such as more review of concepts and more practice with homophones, all without increasing lesson times
+–There have been other changes, such as more review of concepts and more practice with homophones, all without increasing lesson times